tadaniels/selenium-grid/doc/website/faq.markdown

  My test is not working when I use HTTPS!
  ----------------------------------------

->  We have a client where application is built on HTTPS.
+>  We have a clienthe application as same as HTTP, iam getting certificate popup windowt where application is built on HTTPS.
 >  We tried testing using selenium but its not supporting.
 >
 >  Can you please suggest us the approach to be followed